makeup/makeup-js/packages/makeup-active-descendant/README.md

 ## Options

 * `activeDescendantClassName`: the HTML class name that will be applied to the ARIA active descendant element (default: 'active-descendant')
-* `autoInit`: specify an integer or -1 for initial index (default: 0) (see [`makeup-navigation-emitter`](https://github.com/makeup-js/makeup-navigation-emitter#options))
+* `autoInit`: declares the initial active descendant item (default: "none").
+Possible values are:
+    * "none": no index position is set (useful in programmatic active-descendant)
+    * "interactive": first non aria-disabled or hidden element (default)
+    * "ariaChecked": first element with aria-checked=true (useful in ARIA menu)
+    * "ariaSelected": first element with aria-selected=true (useful in ARIA tabs)
+    * "ariaSelectedOrInteractive": first element with aria-selected=true, falling back to "interactive" if not found (useful in ARIA listbox)
+    * *number*: specific index position of items (throws error if non-interactive)
-* `autoReset`: specify an integer or -1 for index position when focus exits widget (default: null) (see [`makeup-navigation-emitter`](https://github.com/makeup-js/makeup-navigation-emitter#options))
+* `autoReset`: declares the active descendant item after a reset and/or when keyboard focus exits the widget (default: "none").
+Possible values are:
+    * "none": no index position is set (useful in programmatic active-descendant)
+    * "current": index remains current (radio button like behaviour)
+    * "interactive": index moves to first non aria-disabled or hidden element
+    * "ariaChecked": index moves to first element with aria-checked=true
+    * "ariaSelected": index moves to first element with aria-selected=true
+    * *number*: specific index position of items (throws error if non-interactive)
 * `autoScroll` : Specify true to scroll the container as activeDescendant changes (default: false)
 * `axis` : specify 'x' for left/right arrow keys, 'y' for up/down arrow keys, or 'both' (default: 'both')
-* `ignoreButtons`: if set to true, nested button elements will not trigger navigationModelChange events.
-This is useful in a combobox + button scenario, where only the textbox should trigger navigationModelChange events (default: false)
+* `ignoreByDelegateSelector`: CSS selector of descendant elements that will be ignored by the navigation emitters key event delegation (i.e. these elements will *not* operate the active descendant) (default: null)

 ## Custom Events

+* `activeDescendantInit`
+    * detail
+        * items
+        * fromIndex
+        * toIndex
 * `activeDescendantChange`
     * detail
         * fromIndex
         * toIndex
+* `activeDescendantReset`
+    * detail
+        * fromIndex
+        * toIndex

 ## Properties

-* `filteredItems`: returns filtered items (e.g. non-hidden items)
+* `navigableItems`: returns navigable subset of matchingItems (e.g. non-hidden & non-disabled items)
-* `index`: the index position of the current active descendant
+* `index`: the index position of the current active descendant.
+A no-op on aria-disabled or hidden items.
-* `items`: returns all items that match item selector
+* `matchingItems`: returns all items that match item selector
+* `nonEmittingElementSelector`: CSS selector of nested elements that will *not* operate the navigation emitter.
+This is useful in a combobox + button scenario, where the nested button should not trigger navigationModelChange events (default: null)

 ## Methods